mangalp/Demo-Project-Page/index.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This is a demo project page.
+I will use this as a template for other project pages

 ```markdown
 Syntax highlighted code block